denebeim/configvm/journal.md

 I'm using https://ansible.readthedocs.io/projects/awx-operator/en/latest/installation/kind-install.html for the awx install.
 I may end up just saying eff it and install this:  https://youtu.be/UoOcLXfa8EU?si=SdiHY-Ir2ZUBzwFZ  then deploy awx with https://ansible.readthedocs.io/projects/awx-operator/en/latest/installation/helm-install-on-existing-cluster.html

+Days into it here, but https://techviewleo.com/install-kubernetes-cluster-using-k3s-on-debian/ has a really concise description on how to install k3s

+I think I've got a good one for installing awx as well, but I believe I must have metallb installed.  (fun, I loved it last time I had k8s up)

 ToDo: here are the things I want to do.
 I'm putting them here to keep from getting distracted from them.